Taavi Rõivas: Political career

 Rõivas led his party to the 2015 parliamentary elections, in which Reform Party succeeded in staying as the largest party and began coalition talks with the Social Democratic Party, the Pro Patria and Res Publica Union and the Free Party.
 After nearly three weeks of negotiations, the Free Party left the coalition talks due to disagreements with the Reform Party and the Pro Patria and Res Publica Union.
 The three remaining parties signed the coalition treaty on 8 April, and Rõivas' second cabinet took office on 9 April.

 On 7 November 2016, the Social Democratic Party (SDE) and Pro Patria & Res Publica Union (IRL) announced that they were asking Prime Minister Taavi Rõivas to resign for lack of trust among the coalition partners.
-The announcement came soon after the opposition had submitted a motion to express lack of confidence in Rõivas’ government.
+The announcement came soon after the opposition had submitted a motion to express lack of confidence in Rõivas' government.
 SDE and IRL proceeded with the motion, leaving the Reform the only party to support Rõivas.
-Rõivas commented the situation by declining to resign and arguing that a democratically elected government should be only removed by a democratic vote.
-In the following vote of confidence on 9 November, the majority of Riigikogu voted in favor of removing the prime minister’s government.
-On 23 November, the Center Party chairman Jüri Ratas was sworn in as the new Prime Minister, whereas Reform Party was left in the opposition.
+Rõivas explained the situation by refusing to resign and arguing that a democratic-elected government should be only removed by a democratic vote.
+In the following vote of confidence on 9 November, the majority of Riigikogu voted in favor of removing the prime minister's government.
+On 23 November, the Center Party chairman Jüri Ratas was sworn in as the new prime minister, whereas Reform Party was left in the opposition.
 Rõivas subsequently announced that he would step down as the chairman of the party.
-On 7 January 2017 Hanno Pevkur was elected the new chairman of the Reform Party.
+On 7 January 2017, Hanno Pevkur was elected the new chairman of the Reform Party.

 On 5 December 2016, Rõivas was elected as the deputy speaker of the Riigikogu.
 In September 2017, Rõivas led an Estonian trade delegation visit to Malaysia, during which the members of the delegation reportedly behaved in an undignified manner and were subsequently accused of harassment.
 Rõivas apologized for the behavior of the delegation and announced his resignation as the deputy speaker, but insisted on continuing as an MP for the Reform Party.
 Later he also apologized on live television to the victim of his alleged harassment, code-named Katrin in Estonian media.